yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 Keep in mind that {{< gh-hovercard "10398" "ASTC recompression" >}} won’t affect other texture formats, so the actual VRAM usage reduction will vary per game.
 Not every resource held in VRAM is ASTC.

 In addition, byte[] has also {{< gh-hovercard "10422" "tuned the memory manager" >}} to be more aggressive.
-This should help to improve stability during play sessions on systems with less RAM,
+This change should help improve gameplay stability during long sessions on systems with less RAM. yuzu always targets support for a minimum of 8GB of RAM on systems with dedicated GPUs.

-He also made sure that {{< gh-hovercard "10452" "memory collection doesn’t happen at a bad time" >}}, so that it doesn't cause a device loss (i.e. the GPU driver shutting down).
+He also made sure that {{< gh-hovercard "10452" "memory collection doesn’t happen during the configuration step" >}}, so that it doesn't cause a device loss (i.e. the GPU driver shutting down).

 By fixing the {{< gh-hovercard "10433" "block depth adjustment on slices" >}}, Blinkhawk solved the rendering issues affecting the gloom textures over the terrain in `Tears of the Kingdom`, a bug that was particularly noticeable on low VRAM hardware.